ehynson/Cybersecurity-HomeLab/README.md

 ---

 ## **8. Author**
-Built and documented by **Eric** as part of a structured cybersecurity learning and career development plan.
+Built and documented by **Eric Hynson** as part of a structured cybersecurity learning and career development plan.

 ---